Combating Voice Fraud: Best Practices from a Telecom Expert

 IRSF (International Revenue Share Fraud)

 As the name implies, this scheme assumes a backdoor revenue-sharing agreement between an IPRS or a communications provider and a fraudster who receives compensation for pumping paid traffic.

-Annually, IRSF fraud is estimated to generate in damages to businesses.
+Annually, IRSF fraud is estimated to generate between $4 and $6.1 billion in damages to businesses.
 Most telecom companies are well aware of this type of fraud.
 However, solving this issue remains a challenge since it is extremely hard to sift through all the daily traffic and identify abuse patterns using standard monitoring solutions as these give a high false-positive rate.
 That’s why the most forward-looking telecoms are exploring anomaly detection algorithms, powered by machine learning, along with other AI-driven telecom cybersecurity solutions and voice fraud detection software.

 False Answer Supervision (FAS)

 - Early answer – a call connection (and the beginning of tariffing) takes place before the real subscriber answers the phone.
 You may have experienced this type of telecom voice fraud if you heard unusual RBT beeps for way longer than usual.
 Fraudulent agents do that to conceal the scam.
 Afterward, they receive a small cut from your call.

 - Late disconnect – the call remains active and the billing clocks after the receiving party hangs up.
 The call will remain active until the original caller disconnects.
 An extreme variation of this scenario is called “call stretching”.
 In such cases, the fraudster will replay some part of your conversation or another pre-recorded announcement to keep you on the line for longer.

 FAS is particularly problematic as it perpetuates on unsuspecting customers, resulting in high VoIP bills and, subsequently, high dissatisfaction with the telecom provider.